ARCHIVES:

 He had to learn to treasure that which others had scorned.
 His idealism, for instance.
 Or his demand that growth and development would be fed by an increase in knowledge and experience.
 Or, the formation of that despised animal, sensibility, that they had tried to snuff out of him from the beginning.

 The citizens would tell him the precise laws they delighted in breaking or how much taxes were extracted from them in any given year, but could not tell him how legislation was created or name four agencies in the Energy Department.
-He became fascinated by this general observation: They have ample time to understand the nature of what rules them but, instead, ape its corruption's.
+He became fascinated by this general observation: They have ample time to understand the nature of what governs them but, instead, ape its corruption's.

 They acted as though they lived in a tyranny.
 It was nearly a habit of thought that couldn't be broken.